 - Pesticides are used only as required and the city does not blanket spray.
 Whenever possible, non-chemical treatment options are used.

 - Only about 4% of the land area in Leduc is sprayed with pesticides.

 - There is a 30m no-spray buffer around playgrounds and daycares.

-- Pre-notification signs are posted at least 24 hours prior to herbicide application and are left up for a minimum of 48 hours after spraying takes place.
+- Signs are posted for a minimum of 48 hours after herbicide application spraying takes place.

 - Spraying is localized to areas like sports fields and railroad lines.

 - Sports fields and city facilities are treated for dandelions using species-specific and targeted spray techniques.

 - The city sprays for noxious weeds as per the guidelines of the Alberta Weed Act.
 Spot spraying is done for these weeds which include tansy and thistle.

 - The city does not operate a mosquito control program because of the potential environmental, health and economic impacts of a mass spraying program.
 However, there is active monitoring of mosquito population levels and types.